trydent-io/feedback/README.md

 # feedback
-A tribute demo for Flashback game
+A tribute demo to Flashback